egoryakovlev201002-web/logosapp/data/NEW_TESTAMENT/GOSPELS/MATTHEW/047_MATTHEW_01.md

-﻿The Good News According to Matthew.
-Chapter 1.
 The book of the generation of Jesus Christ, the son of David, the son of Abraham:
 Abraham begot Isaac.
 And Isaac begot Jacob.
 And Jacob begot Judas and his brethren.
 And Judas begot Phares and Zara of Thamar.
 And Phares begot Esron.
 And Esron begot Aram.